bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter02/README.md

 ```

 ### :apple: 2.6.2 Data structures
+#### :bread: 2.6.2.1 Vector
-- Vector: a collection of numbers of the same data type, even a single number is considered a vector of size one
+- A collection of numbers of the same data type, even a single number is considered a vector of size one
 - Use the `c()` function to concatenate values and create a vector
 ```r
 v1
 is.vector(v1)